Tbrennan6/IcelandicNow/blog/2025-10-2_sá-explained.md

 Example 2: Alríkisdómari kvað upp **þann** úrskurð í dag að Bandaríkjaforseti hafi brotið lög. - (A federal judge issued **a** ruling today that the President of the United States broke the law.)

-In this example, a similar phenomenon is happening where the use of *úrskurðið* may seem more logical.
+In this example, a similar phenomenon is happening where the use of *úrskurðinn* may seem more logical.
 In addition, the word *að* is triggering the *sá* instead of the expected *sem*.
 However, when considering this word's purpose, the *að* is going on to explain what the judge's ruling said, much like how *sem* typically begins a clause that more narrowly describes a noun.

 The use of *sá* is appropaire here because the ruling is still definite, it wasn't just a random ruling, it was the specific ruling, such as is explained by the clause.